pg_tde

 Which version to chose?¶

-The answer is pretty straightforward: if you don’t use indexes and don’t need index encryption, use the community version and the tde_heap_basic
+The answer is pretty straightforward: for data sets where indexing is not mandatory or index encryption is not required, use the community version and the tde_heap_basic

 access method.
 Check the upstream documentation how to get started.